Poverty and Health Care Costs for Disabled Individuals 2022

 Poverty

 In 2022, the poverty rate of individuals with disabilities aged 18-64 years in the U.S. was 24.9%, while the poverty rate of individuals without disabilities was 10.2%- a difference of 14.7 percentage points (Figure 1).
-The poverty gap was smaller in Arizona and Tucson compared to the Nation, where the differences were 11.7 and 10.8 percentage points, respectively.
+The poverty gap was smaller in Arizona and Tucson compared to the nation, where the differences were 11.7 and 10.8 percentage points, respectively.

 Healthcare

 As maintained by the Centers for Disease Control and Prevention (CDC), people with disabilities face many barriers to good health.
 They are more likely than people without disabilities to report having poorer overall health, have less access to adequate health care, and more frequently engage in risky health behaviors such as smoking and physical inactivity.
-In this sense, it is essential to track healthcare data for people with disabilities to assure progress is made towards disability inclusion.

-In 2022, the Tucson MSA (at 94.5%) and the state of Arizona (at 93.9%) had health insurance rates for children with disabilities that were lower than the nation (96.1%).
-(See Figure 3).
+Furthermore, in 2022, both the Tucson MSA (at 94.5%) and the state of Arizona (at 93.9%) had lower health insurance rates for children with disabilities compared to the national average of 96.1% (Figure 4).

 Disability Healthcare Costs